User Privacy: Excluding Elements in Recordings

 - Click on the element on the page.

-The CSS selector you chose will automaticallybe added to the Mask elements with Selectors list.
+The CSS selector you chose will automatically be added to the list of elements that will be masked.

 Who can use this feature?